-Professional learning is a collaborative experience, and we recognize that educators may choose to work with their peers to develop the competencies required to earn a micro-credential.
+Professional learning is a collaborative experience and we recognize that educators may choose to work with their peers to develop the skills required to earn a micro-credential.
 While we encourage and support collaboration, it is important to note that in order to earn a micro-credential, every submission must be unique and reflect the efforts of the individual educator who is submitting it.
 The following guidelines / reminders will help you as you work towards earning a micro-credential: